 You have to specify the maximum width (w) of the value to be written and (d) is the number of decimal places.

-For example, to display the value 5678 as 5,678.00 in the output, you can use the COMMA8.2 format, which specifies a width of 8 including 2 decimal places.
+For example, to display the value 5678 as 5,678.00 in the output, you can use the COMMA8.2 format, which specifies a width of 8, including two decimal places.

 Informats read data values in certain forms into standard SAS values.
-It determine how data values are read into a SAS data set.
+It determines how data values are read into a SAS data set.

 You must use informats to read numeric values that contain letters or other special characters.